-Divorce or relationship break-up - includes divorce of family member or friend Loss of job or position - loss of perceived status in society - loss of income Death of a loved one or acquaintance

-Unwanted pregnancy or feeling pressured to have an abortion

-Undesired change of environment Perceived failure in any life area

-Signs of depression:
+Divorce or relationship break-up - includes div orce of family member or friend Loss of job or position - loss of perceived state us in society - loss of income Death of a loved one or acquaintance Unwanted pregnancy or feeling pressured to h nave an abortion Undesired change of environment Perceived failure in any life area Veteran suicide rates an numbers of deaths vary acros regions and demographics.
+Signs of depression: regions and demographics.

-Changes in appetite - changes in eating habits

-Loss of interest in sex

-Sleep difficulties

-Isolation from friends and family

-Self-medicating with alcohol and other drugs

-Low mood and mood swings

-Poor performance at work

-Feelings of hopelessness - feelings of helplessness

-Loss of meaningfulness - no point to living
+Changes in appetite - changes in eating habits Loss of interest in sex Sleep difficulties Isolation from friends and family Self-medicating with alcohol and other drugs Low mood and mood swings Poor performance at work Feelings of hopelessness - feelings of helplessness Loss of meaningfulness - no point to living nd SS